Renault calls the Captur ‘an urban crossover’, though in industry parlance it’s a ‘B-segment crossover’.

 In the flesh, the Captur is certainly an eye-catching car.
 Go for the duo-tone roof and body option and the car stands out even more, partly because the contrasting colour extends to the A-pillars.
 It's all the more striking with the exterior trim Gloss Pack fitted around the fog lights and to the sills and grille.

-The Captur is based on the same new-generation platform as the Clio estate, although it has been modified with a wider track.
+The Captur is based on the same platform as the out-going Clio estate, although it has been modified with a wider track.
 It is quite compact, measuring just 4.1m in length and 1.53m high, including a useful 200mm of ground clearance.
 The decent 2.6m-long wheelbase works with a 60/40 split rear bench seat that also slides to allow up to 215mm of kneeroom.

 Inside, the fresh-looking dash plastics are finished in a modern dimple pattern and there are some usefully deep cubby holes in the centre console.
 Renault has also patented the removable seat covers.